Reasons to Modify Your Divorce Decree

 If you are going through a divorce or child custody suit, it is imperative that you consult a family practice attorney immediately.
 Rather than modify the decree at a future date, the best way to legally protect yourself is to involve an expert from the start.
 However, even if your divorce is final, modification is possible.

-Texas state family law is complex, but the experienced team at Hendershot, Cannon, Martin, and Hisey are here to help.
+Texas state family law is complex, but the experienced team at Hendershot, Cannon & Hisey, P.C. are here to help.
 Contact us for more information today!